Hives/hives.github.io/_posts/2019-02-25-adding-tags-to-jekyll.md

 {% endraw %}

 I added similar code for categories in the same place too.
-This creates a comma-separated list of links to the relevant section of the tag page.
-The tag page don't exist at the moment, so I'll be coming back to that...
+This creates a comma-separated list of tags which link to the relevant section of the tag page.
+The tag page doesn't exist at the moment, but that's the next job.

 The `forloop.last` part is an example of a Liquid *helper variable*.